kiba/Writings/atg/chp2_aftermath.md

 ***

-It was a Friday, and Teal'c found himself in the company of Tau'ri warriors at the gym, facing a total of five sparring partners in the ring.
+It was a Friday, and Teal'c was instructing Tau'ri warriors at the gym, facing five sparring opponents.

 This was routine, absolutely normal, part of an ongoing exchange of knowledge.
 While the Jaffa are vastly inferior soldiers to the Tau'ri in general ground combat, it did not mean that the Jaffa knew nothing about fighting.